How much, how often, how deep, and how far: The key product engagement metrics for SaaS

 • How often are they using my product?

 • How deep is their feature usage?
-How many of my features are they using?
+How many features do they use?

-• How far along are they from getting value from product?
+• How far along are they in getting value from the product?

 Four key product engagement metrics